 What is a multi-cloud?

 To begin with, all these “cloud” terms may seem like an advertising gimmick run amok, yet this simply is not the case.
-The true definition for a multi-cloud is “the use of multiple cloud computing and storage services in a single heterogeneous architecture.”
+The true definition for a multi-cloud is “the use of multiple cloud computing and cloud storage services in a single heterogeneous architecture.”
 Therefore, the term “multi” incorporated into the word “cloud” gives way to using two or more public clouds, as well as private ones.

 A definite plus for the multi-cloud environment is that you can reduce your dependence on any one cloud source.
 Another perk is that you can increase your ability to offset future problems that may occur down the road.
 But, let’s be real, in the end, no one provider for the cloud can do everything.